daharper/Funky/README.md

 This was an interesting project, I learned a lot.
 Some things turned out better than expected, such as the **Stream** type.
 That's one type I'll be improving and using in projects moving forwards.

 This was a good exercise to seek a deeper understanding of the RTTI and Generics.
 I remember struggling trying to use generics to solve a problem, and nothing would work.
 Even **array of const** and **Variants** were of no use - one can't accept enum and interface arguments, the other loses interface type information.
-Success came when I stopped trying to fight the compiler, and to think differently.
+Success came when I stopped trying to fight the compiler.

 Such a beautiful expression was waiting to be discovered: